 If the task contains a simple question with a multiple-choice response and is completed fairly quickly (1-10 minutes), it is best to run the task with overlap and use majority vote checking, a golden set, a captcha, and restriction of quick responses.

 If the task doesn't have clearly defined response options (for example, it requires creating or translating a text or transcribing an audio recording), you can use the following review methods:

-Check the responses yourself using the option to review assignments.
+Check the responses yourself using the non-automatic acceptance option.

-- You can issue bonuses to performers for completing tasks well.
+- You can give bonuses to performers for completing tasks well.
 This improves motivation and encourages performers to approach your tasks with care.

 - Keep in touch with performers

-- Proper communication with performers keeps them interested in the project and allows you to detect any problems in the tasks quickly.
-Answer users' questions in personal messages and on the forum.
+- Proper communication with performers keeps them interested in the project and lets you quickly detect any issues with the tasks.
+Answer users' questions through private messages.